Find Grad Schools

 17 Yearly Graduations

-Northeastern University is the 5th most popular school in the nation for students seeking a doctor's degree in CE.
+Northeastern University is the 5th most popular school in the nation for students seeking a doctor's degree in ce.
 Roughly 22,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $56,500 per year, while in-state graduate students, on average, pay $25,801 per year.
-For the 2020-2021 academic year, 17 doctor's degrees were handed out to CE majors at Northeastern.
+The average in-state tuition for full-time undergraduates is $59,100 per year, while in-state graduate students, on average, pay $26,715 per year.
+During the most recent year for which we have data, 17 people received their doctor's degree in ce from Northeastern.

 #6